romantomjak/romantomjak.com/content/posts/managing-docker-compose-secrets.md

 ## Adding a Makefile to speed things up

-Setting the `ENV_VAULT_PASSWORD` environment variable works exceptionally well when docker compose is paired with Makefiles.
 Makefiles are at the center of all my workflows and it is how I interact with docker compose and various other tools.
+If you've set the `ENV_VAULT_PASSWORD` environment variable you will forget the `env-vault` is even there!

 Here is an example Makefile target for decrypting secrets and starting containers:

 ```make
 up: ## Start all containers in detached mode